awslabs/aws-data-api-python-sdk/README.md

 ## Installation

-The AWS Data API Python client is distributed through pypi, and can be installed with:
+The AWS Data API Python client is distributed only through Github due to an issue with Pypi name squatting.
+This project is in no way affiliated with the Pypi project `aws-data-api-python-sdk`.
+To install:

 ```
+git clone aws-data-api-python-sdk
+cd aws-data-api-python-sdk
-pip install aws-data-api-python-sdk --user
+pip install -r requirements.txt
 ```

-which will install:
+this will install:

 * `boto3`: The AWS Python SDK which is used for automating credential management.
 * `requests-aws4auth`: Helper module that performs sigv4 signing of the requests you make to AWS Data API's